John-Rood/VectorVault/README.md

 <br>

 vault.add() is cool.
-You can add any length of text, even a full book...and it will be all automatically split and processed. vault.get_vectors() is also cool, because you can vault.add() as much as you want, then when you're done, process all the vectors at once with a vault.get_vectors() - Internally batch processes vector embeddings with OpenAI's text embeddings ada 002, and comes with auto rate-limiting and concurrent requests for maximum speed
+You can add any length of text, even a full book...and it will be all automatically split and processed. vault.get_vectors() is also cool, because you can vault.add() as much as you want, then when you're done, process all the vectors at once with a vault.get_vectors() - Internally batches vector embeddings with OpenAI's text embeddings ada 002, and comes with auto rate-limiting and concurrent requests for maximum processing speed

 ```